The next scheduled District Council elections will be in May 2023.

 - Councillors do not receive a salary but are entitled to a Basic Allowance and also a Special Responsibility Allowance if they are appointed to certain offices.
 Expenses such as travel costs can also be reimbursed.

-For guidance on nominations and relevant forms please visit the Electoral Commission.
+For more guidance, including nominations and relevant forms please visit the Electoral Commission website.